You’re in Singapore under Employment Pass and time has come to open your own business. Congratulations! Here’s what you need to do.

-A nominee formally holds director’s position, without any actual decision-making powers or authority to run the company.
+A Nominee formally holds director’s position, without any actual decision-making powers or authority to run the company.
 He is a company officer on paper, necessary to meet the requirements of the law.
-When you hire a nominee, you always have to place a refundable deposit of S$2,000.
+When you hire a Nominee, many agencies ask you to place a refundable deposit of S$2,000.
 It works as insurance for the nominee, you get it back when his contract expires.

 Only if your current company is affiliated with the new one.
 Then the Ministry of Manpower can issue a special approval.
 If not, you will have to apply for a new Employment Pass.